-At Northeast Family Dental, our team loves seeing our youngest patients smile.
+At Williamsburg Dental, our team loves seeing our youngest patients smile.
 Regular dental care couldn’t be more important for children, and we want to help put your child on the path to a lifetime of healthy teeth and gums.
 For cavity prevention, hygiene education, and more, children of all ages should receive a checkup and cleaning every six months.
-Find out more about children’s dentistry below!
+Find out more about children’s dentistry in Lincoln, NE below!

 Your Child’s First Dental Visit

 It may seem early, but your child should visit the dentist around the time his or her first tooth erupts.
 Regular checkups and cleanings should begin no later than her first birthday.
 This first appointment is important for introducing your little one to the sights, smells, and sounds of the dentist’s office.
 It is also a chance for you to ask any questions you may have about how to keep your baby’s smile healthy.
 Baby bottle tooth decay is a special risk, and we can discuss its prevention in these first few appointments.

 To protect your child’s teeth from baby bottle tooth decay, make sure to…

 - Clean the gums and any existing teeth after each feeding